a-maze-d/fledex/livebooks/README.md

 # 8. Fledex: Component
 In this chapter we will take a look on how to create reusable components.
 This way you don't have to redefine certain animations

+# 9. Fledex: Job
+In this chapter we will take a look at the `job` feature that makes the scheduling of repetitive tasks much easier by providing a cron-job like feature.
+This is mainly intended to trigger some events for the animation(s), but could really be used for anything.

 > [!NOTE]
 > The functionality is still very much in fluctuation.